Shakari Connection Home > Bookshelf > Old Time Hunting Client Books > Theodore Roosevelt Books

 Roosevelt and his companions killed or trapped more than 11,397 animals, from insects and moles to hippopotamuses and elephants.
 These included 512 big game animals, including six white rhinos.
 The expedition consumed 262 of the animals.
 Tons of salted animals and their skins were shipped to Washington and it took years to mount them all.

 Life Histories Of African Game Animals by Theodore Roosevelt and Edmund Heller (1914) 2 Volumes.
+Hunting throughout Africa with information on nearly every species of game animal broken down by country.
+The most definitive hunting book authored by Roosevelt.
 Free eBook Vol I Free eBook Vol II

-Hunting Trips Of A Ranchman by Theodore Roosevelt (1885) provides vivid portraits of the land as well as the people and animals that inhabited it, underscoring Roosevelt's abiding concerns as a naturalist.
+Hunting Trips Of A Ranchman: Sketches Of Sport On The Northern Cattle Plains by Theodore Roosevelt (1885) provides vivid portraits of the land as well as the people and animals that inhabited it, underscoring Roosevelt's abiding concerns as a naturalist.
 This book chronicles Roosevelt's adventures tracking a twelve-hundred-pound grizzly bear in the pine forests of the Bighorn Mountains.
-Kindle Version
+Free eBook Kindle Version

 East Of The Sun And West Of The Moon by Theodore Roosevelt & Kermit Roosevelt (1926) is a very important Asian sheep hunting classic.
 Ovis poli, ibex, wapiti and bear hunting in the Tian Shen, Mountains of Ladakh.
 Free eBook

-Theodore Roosevelt: Outdoorsman by R L Wilson (1971) is a fascinating biography written by one of America's foremost authorities on Winchester and Colt firearms.
-It covers not only Roosevelt's love of hunting and conservation but relates to the firearms he used and there is a particularly interesting section on the planning for his African trip and the American rifles he arranged for his great adventure.
+Theodore Roosevelt: Outdoorsman by R L Wilson (1971) is a biography written by one of America's foremost authorities on Winchester and Colt firearms.
+It covers not only Roosevelt's love of hunting and conservation but relates the planning for his African trip and the American rifles he arranged to use for his adventure.

-Theodore Roosevelt: Hunter-Conservationist by R L Wilson (2010) is new from the Boone and Crockett Club and is a sweeping view of the outdoor life of the rancher, explorer, soldier, statesman, author, 26th President of the United States - and hero to hunters and conservationists.
-Kindle Version
+Theodore Roosevelt: Hunter-Conservationist by R L Wilson (2010) was published by the Boone and Crockett Club and is a sweeping view of the outdoor life of the rancher, explorer, soldier, statesman, author, 26th President of the United States.